 At the root of this lies the weak accountability of the state towards people.
 This creates a cycle of poverty and exclusion.
 Thus, in all the region, democratic deficiencies are closely linked to the widespread prevalence of social exclusion.
 IM aims to tackle both angles.

-In Eastern Europe IM works with partners in Moldova, Romania and Ukraine.
+In Eastern Europe IM works with partners in Moldova and Ukraine.
 The countries share many of the same problems regarding weak democracy and exclusion of vulnerable groups.
 Therefore, IM runs an integrated program for the three countries, sharing the same objectives and activities.

 These are the main objectives for the region: